 Muhammad Ali is regarded as the greatest boxer of all-time, but of course, his accomplishments go way beyond just bopping people in the head for a living.
 He’s a cultural icon and humanitarian with a legacy of fighting for peace and justice around the world.

-Ali was born 72 years ago in Louisville, where the Muhammad Ali Center now chronicles his achievements.
-The exhibits tell the story of his rise to fame, his name change from Cassius Clay to Muhammad Ali, his religious background, his arrest for refusing to serve in Vietnam, and of course, his athletic accomplishments.
+The man born nearly 80 years ago in Louisville is now honored with the Muhammad Ali Center, which chronicles his achievements.
+The Muhammad Ali exhibit tells the story of his rise to fame, his name change from Cassius Clay to Muhammad Ali, his religious background, his arrest for refusing to serve in Vietnam, and of course, his athletic accomplishments.

 The center is based around Ali’s six core guiding principles: confidence, conviction, dedication, giving, respect, and spirituality.

-The Center has other non-Ali exhibits as well.
-This one highlighted the bed-in for peace by John Lennon and Yoko Ono during the Vietnam War.
+The Center has other non-Ali exhibits as well that support its mission.
+This one highlights the bed-in for peace by John Lennon and Yoko Ono during the Vietnam War.

 The center has a lot more to explore, including multimedia presentations that are too complex to be captured in photographs.
 Even those who aren’t boxing fans will find something of interest here.

 The Ali Center is part of Museum Row, which also includes attractions like the Kentucky Science Center, Frazier History Museum, and the Louisville Slugger Museum, home of the world’s largest bat.
 You can get a single ticket for all six attractions for a total of $46, which is a pretty nice deal.

 Make sure to also visit Churchill Downs while you’re in the city!
 Also check out this list of things that surprised me about Kentucky, including the painted horse statues and the amount of street art.